 This post may contain affiliate links.
 Read disclosure policy.

 • Fluffy texture.
-These pumpkin cookies from cake mix have a more soft and fluffy texture than your average cookie and are seriously delicious.
-You may find that you prefer the texture of cake mix cookies even better!
+These pumpkin cookies from cake mix have a soft and fluffy texture with warm pumpkin flavor.
+The best cake mix cookies that are quick and tasty!

 Find the full printable recipe with specific measurements below.

-• Cake Mix: You can use a box of spice cake mix or yellow cake mix.
-If you use yellow, add in 1 Tablespoon of pumpkin spice.
+• Flavor of cake mix: You can use a box spice cake mix or yellow cake mix.
+If you use yellow, add in 1 Tablespoon of pumpkin spice for pumpkin spice flavor.

-• Pumpkin: You’ll only use 1 can of pumpkin (no eggs or oil).
-Trust the process!
-Make sure to use pure pumpkin puree and not pumpkin pie filling.
-Feel free to make a homemade pumpkin puree if you have the time.
+• Pumpkin: You’ll only use 1 can of pumpkin puree (no eggs or oil).
+Trust the process in this easy recipe!
+Use pure pumpkin puree not pumpkin pie filling.
+Make homemade pumpkin puree if you have the time.

-• Chocolate Chips: These add the perfect touch of chocolate.
-I love using semi-sweet chocolate chips, or a mix of chocolate chips and chunks on top.
+• Chocolate chips: I love using semi-sweet chocolate chips, or a mix of chocolate chips and chunks on top for pumpkin chocolate chip cookies.

-1. Prepare dough.
-In a large bowl, stir together the dry cake mix and canned pumpkin until smooth.
-Then gently fold in the chocolate chips.
+In a large mixing bowl, stir together dry cake mix and canned pumpkin until smooth.
+Then gently fold in chocolate chips to the cake mix cookie recipe.

-2. Scoop.
-Using a large cookie scoop or spoon, scoop the dough onto a prepared baking sheet about 2 inches apart so that they have room to spread.
+Using a large cookie scoop or spoon, scoop the dough onto a prepared parchment paper lined baking sheet about 2 inches apart so that they have room to spread.

-3. Bake.
-Place the cookie sheet in the oven and bake the cookies at 350°F for about 13 to 15 minutes, or until they are set.
+Place cookie sheet in the oven and bake pumpkin spice cookies at 350°F for about 13 to 15 minutes, or until are set.
 You don’t want them to brown or else they won’t be as soft.

-Pumpkin cake mix cookies with chocolate chips on a cooling rack.
+Pumpkin cake mix cookies with chocolate chips cooling on a wire rack.

 • Be careful not over mix the batter.
 It will be a thicker and stickier batter than most doughs, but they will bake up nice and fluffy.

-• Use a large cookie dough scoop (or measure out 2 Tablespoons) to make sure they are all the same size and cook evenly.
+• Use a large cookie dough scoop (or 2 Tablespoons) to ensure they are all the same size and cook evenly.

 • Test the cookies with a toothpick to make sure the center is cooked through.
 They may look done on the onside, but the center may still be doughy.

-• Top the cookies with chocolate chunks and flake sea salt for optimal flavors.
-You could also omit the chocolate and frost them with a maple cream cheese frosting or maple glaze.
+• Top cookies with chocolate chunks and flake sea salt or omit chocolate and frost them with cream cheese frosting, maple cream cheese frosting or maple glaze.

 Recipe FAQs